pombredanne/Obb/README.txt

 Scroll by dragging or use the arrow keys or WASD.

 Hints and tips can be found in the file HINTS.txt

+This is a sandbox game.
+There's no way to die and no way to win.
+Feel free to quit whenever you feel like it.
+There are 18 organs total.
+If you unlock all 18, and you survive for a few minutes with 70 or so organs built (lower-right corner), you've seen pretty much all there is to the game.

 LICENSE: